elb-min-uhh/atom-elearnjs/README.md

 If you want to write a value over multiple lines you can surround it with `'` or `"` otherwise it will only get interpreted as single line value.

+The `---` wrapping the block is necessary if you include this block.
+All Key-Value pairs have to be within these `---` lines.
 All fields are optional as well as the block itself.